ArdanaLabs/hello-cardano-template/docs/reasoning/hello-discovery.md

 # Hello world + Discovery + Validation

 The goal of this protocol is to implement the solutions for vault discovery and vault validation into the hello world protocol.
-To do this we will add some of the features of dUSD vaults to the hello world counter utxos here after referred to as vaults.
+To do this we will add some of the features of stablecoin vaults to the hello world counter utxos here after referred to as vaults.

 ## The Discovery problem